Specialist Allied Health and Behaviour Support Provider Scheme

-What is the specialist allied health service provider scheme?
+What is the specialist allied health and behaviour support provider scheme?

-The Department has established a prequalification scheme for specialist allied health service providers.
+The Department has established a prequalification scheme for specialist allied health and behaviour support providers.
 The scheme supports schools that may need to engage specialist allied health services to ensure learning adjustments are appropriate and effective for students.
 The scheme aims to support schools in meeting these needs and reduce the associated administrative burden by providing easier processes for the engagement and management of these providers.

-Prequalification of allied health providers means that the department has put successful providers through a procurement process which has reviewed:
+Prequalification of allied health and behaviour support providers means that the department has put successful providers through a procurement process which has reviewed:

 - Their experience, qualifications and training